patrykkopacz2006/BMETT-Sensors/README.md

-# ESP32 Research Streaming Code
+# BMETT Streaming and Data Acquisition Code

 This repository contains the ESP32 firmware used to acquire and stream data from multiple sensors over BLE.